boosanbabu/storaji-ui/README.md

 - PHP Composer.

 #### Backend
-- Clone the project from [IndomaximTechID/storaji](https://github.com/IndomaximTechID/storaji/) to your local machine.
+- Clone the project from [paypalTechID/thoorigai](https://github.com/paypalTechID/thoorigai/) to your local machine.
-- Open terminal and `cd` into the cloned folder, usually `cd storaji`.
+- Open terminal and `cd` into the cloned folder, usually `cd thoorigai`.
 - Run `composer install` to install dependencies.
 - Run `cp .env.example .env` to copy the original environtment variables.
 - Modify `.env` file, find `DATABASE_` prefix and change it to your database configuration, you can see documentation about this on [Laravel Site](https://laravel.com/docs/configuration#environment-configuration).
 - Run `php artisan key:generate` to generate application key.
-- Run `php artisan migrate` to create default database schema of storaji.
+- Run `php artisan migrate` to create default database schema of thoorigai.
 - Run `php artisan passport:install` to install default OAuth access token.
 - Run `php artisan serve` to run PHP Built-in web server.
 - Now your backend is ready to listen request from frontend at `https://localhost:8000/api`.

 #### Frontend
-- Clone the project from [IndomaximTechID/storaji-ui](https://github.com/IndomaximTechID/storaji-ui/) to your local machine.
+- Clone the project from [paypalTechID/thoorigai-ui](https://github.com/paypalTechID/thoorigai-ui/) to your local machine.
-- Open terminal and `cd` into the cloned folder, usually `cd storaji-ui`.
+- Open terminal and `cd` into the cloned folder, usually `cd thoorigai-ui`.
 - Modify `app.ts` under `src/app/shared/classes/` directory, and change value of `api` to your local api server, usually `api: 'https://localhost:8000/api'`.
 - Run `npm install` to install dependencies.
 - Run `npm run ng:serve` to serve the app as web-based at `https://localhost:4200`.